Are you struggling to convert your website visitors into customers?

 For instance, take a look at this guide from Loreal Paris –

 The brand has created this guide to help anyone who wants to get rid of the under-eye bags.
-Here, they are not selling their products directly, instead, they present them as a solution that readers can try.
+Here, they are not selling their products directly, instead, they present their products as a solution that readers can try.

-When someone visits this article via google search, social media, or ads, they get into your marketing funnel, and you know that the readers are looking for that specific problem.
-So, leverage that information and get them moving to the next stage of the conversion funnel.
+When someone visits this article via google search, social media, or ads, you know that the visitors are looking for solutions to that specific problem.
+This way they come into know about your products and enters into your conversion funnel.

 Stage 2: Interest

-Once you have people who know your brand, you need to keep engaging with them with more informative content related to their past interactions so that they remain interested in your products.
+Once you have people who know your brand and most likely looking for products like yours, you need to keep engaging with them with more informative content related to their past interactions so that they remain interested in your products.

 So, at this stage, you will need to leverage the marketing platforms like Facebook, Instagram, Pinterest, and other that enables you to retarget such visitors on the platform and drive them back to your site.

-Your objective at this stage should be to keep providing valuable content to such potential customers so that whenever they are ready to make a purchase decision.
+Your objective at this stage should be to keep such potential customers engaged with related content so that whenever they are ready to make a purchase decision, your brand should be on top of their mind.

 Stage 3: Consideration

-At this stage, you have filtered out the people who were just randomly looking for the information and most likely not interested in purchasing your product ever.
+By the time people reach this stage, you have already filtered out those who were just randomly looking for the information and most likely not interested in purchasing your product ever.

 Now, you have the audience who interacted with several of your content and showed that they want a reliable solution for their problems.
-But, remember that you are not the only brand they have interacted with during this journey.
+But, remember you should assume that they might they have interacted with other brands as well and considering their products.

-To create that impression, you can create articles or videos comparing your products with different brands.
+To create such powerful impression, you can also create articles or videos comparing your products with different brands.
 Or better, you can ask influencers to make such content and bring it to your audience’s attention.

 Stage 4: Purchase